Last Modified : August 26th, 2015

 On buying the dog shapes for Photoshop, you receive the CSH presets along with the documentation and gallery and serial.

 What can I do with the dog shapes for Photoshop ?

 They can be used in commercial work as well as personal work and can be used to create new items that can be in turn used to create items for sale (CU4CU).
 They can be used to create logos, adverts, packaging, scrapbooking, items for sale on zazzle, videos, fashions and much more.
 If you have any questions, please contact us on email@example.com, always happy to answer any questions ?

-Please check out our video section on youtube, there are many different videos there about the how to install them, how to use them with the patterns, how to use them to create new resources, blending and combining, how to export them to other applications and much more.
+Please check out our video section on youtube, there are many different videos there about the how to install them, how to use them with the patterns, how to use them to create new resources, blending and combining, how to use them as layers, how to use them as paths, how to use them in renders, export them to Affinity Photo, use them with the CC libraries, use them in different image modes, use them with the camera raw filter, how to export them to other applications and much more.
 You can find more about them via our graphicxtras channel on Youtube

 You can use them in the blur filter in Adobe PS.
 Use the blur filter to create a vast range of unique image effects from painted to weird and distorted effects as well as just adding subtle changes to any image.
 You can apply them in the blur once or multiple times.
 You can also combine with blending modes and other effects - the blur can also be combined with PS actions.
 You can also use the blur via the smart filters by simply turning any selected image or object or path or layer into a smart object and then adding the blur once or multiple times as well as with different settings